auds-hobbies/auds-hobbies.github.io/README.md

 </ul>
     Journey through my portfolio, where each project is an embodiment of a data-driven solution.

-<h1>DATA ANALYSIS PORTFOLIO</h1>
+    Sections A and B below contain a summary overview of the projects, i.e., description etc.

-Below is a list of select projects accomplished with tools such as, but not limited to Power BI, Excel, and python, to name a few:
+    Below is a selection of some of my projects accomplished with tools such as, but not limited to Power BI, Excel, and python, to name a few:
 <ul>
     <li> <b>(Health):</b> Health Risk Analysis   </li>
     <li> <b>(Real Estate):</b> Real Estate Analysis   </li>